emanic/calico/master/getting-started/kubernetes/installation/hosted/kubernetes-datastore/index.md

 Ensure you have a cluster which meets the above requirements.
 There may be additional requirements based on the installation option you choose.

-> **NOTE**
->
-> There is currently no upgrade path to switch between different installation options.
-Therefore,
-> if you are upgrading from Calico v2.1, use the [Calico policy-only with user-supplied networking](#2-calico-policy-only-with-user-supplied-networking) installation instructions
-> to upgrade Calico policy-only which leaves the networking solution unchanged.
+<div class="alert alert-info" role="alert"><b>Note</b>: There is currently no upgrade path to switch between different installation options.
+Therefore, if you are upgrading from Calico v2.1, use the <a href="#2-calico-policy-only-with-user-supplied-networking">Calico policy-only with user-supplied networking</a> installation instructions to upgrade Calico policy-only which leaves the networking solution unchanged.</div>

 ### RBAC